Will I be paying or receiving maintenance and how is the amount determined?

 - The ability of the spouse from whom maintenance is sought to meet his needs while meeting those of the spouse seeking maintenance.

-The Court will keep this in mind when determining how much maintenance will be compulsory, and your attorney will represent your interests in persuading the Court as to what is fair for you.
-Find out more about our Divorce Lawyer.
+The Court will keep this in mind when determining how much maintenance or alimony will be compulsory, and your attorney will represent your interests in persuading the Court as to what is fair for you.
+Find out more about the benefits of an experienced Divorce Lawyer team here.